 Shown Below Are The Fifteen British Monarchs Who Have Reigned For Twenty Five Years Or More

-Queen Elisabeth became queen in February 1952 after the death of her father King George VI but was not officially crowned queen for another sixteen months in June 1953.
-Elisabeth's coronation was the first in the world to be televised live and the first to ever be filmed in colour.
+Elisabeth officially became monarch at the age of twenty five in February 1952 after the death of her father King George VI but she was not officially crowned for another sixteen months, in June 1953.
+Her coronation was the first in the world to be televised live and the first in the world to be filmed in colour.

 3 - The country's third longest reigning monarch is the country's longest reigning king, House of Hanover monarch, George III, who ruled from 1760 until 1820 with a reign of 59 years and three months.